Here are several ways to celebrate and learn during Black History Month in Salem.

 Salem’s Black Heritage Trail

-Voices Against Injustice sponsors an audio tour that you can download (for free) on your smartphone.
-Download the UniGuide mobile app and select “Salem’s Black Heritage” to visit 24 stops around town associated with Salem’s black history.
-This tour covers historical figures and events from the role of Tituba in the Salem Witch Trials to the success of contemporary author Stephen Hemingway.
+This self-guided tour for your smartphone was produced by Voices Against Injustice.
+It is a free download for your smartphone.
+(Download the UniGuide mobile app and select “Salem’s Black Heritage.”)
+The tour includes 24 stops around town that are associated with Salem’s Black history.
+It covers historical figures and events spanning from the role of Tituba in the Salem Witch Trials to the success of contemporary author Stephen Hemingway.

 Categorised in: Learn